 We offer two scholarship opportunities for students taking AP and dual enrollment classes.
 Students have an opportunity to apply for each scholarship at the beginning of the year by expressing in essay format the benefits and rewards of taking AP and/or dual enrollment college level courses.

-Two AP scholarships in the amount of $100.00 each and one Dual Enrollment schoalrship in the amount of $365.00 are available and these scholarships cover the exam costs and college credit fees.
+We will award two AP scholarships and one Dual Enrollment scholarship which will cover one course per scholarship.
 Please note that students taking both AP and dual enrollment courses are eligible to apply for both scholarships; however, they MUST do a separate application and essay for each one.
 Each application and essay are evaluated by a committee of staff members.

 The AP/Dual Fundraising Student Committee is designed to help students raise funds to pay for their dual enrollment and AP course fees.
 The committee meets monthly to review fundraising ideas and organize opportunities for all students to participate.
 Fundraising money is split between participants of each fundraising event and is applied to StudentVUE accounts in January.
 Students and parents are given the choice to designate how the funds are distributed if the student is enrolled in both dual enrollment and AP classes.
 The committee provides a variety of fundraisers like restaurant nights, jewelry sales, Applebee’s pancake breakfast and much more.